Payment Orchestration: What a merchant needs to know

 - Generally, the acquiring bank communicates the authorization response code to the payment gateway, which passes it on to the merchant.

 - In the case of a failure, the failure code itself can be used by the merchant to decide what to do next.
-Next steps go from simply declining to close the deal to re-presenting the same information to a different PSP.
+The next steps range from simply declining to close the deal to re-presenting the same information to a different PSP.

 The bottom line is that the PSP, or payment gateway, generally enables a linear process of presenting cardholder details to a card network and communicating the decision of whether or not to honor the transaction by the issuing and acquiring banks.
 By contrast, payment orchestration represents lower-level decision-making processes, like a proprietary fraud check, selecting which PSP to use, and deciding whether to automatically attempt a second attempt in the case of a decline.

-The reality for many merchants is that payment orchestration provides more than what merchants need, as this utopian plan becomes complicated and overwhelming for many merchants.
+The reality for many merchants is that payment orchestration provides more than what merchants need.
+A utopian plan can become complicated and overwhelming for many merchants.

 Single-Point-of-Failure Threats

-Working with an orchestration provider with custom APIs simply moves the risk from one location to another.
+Moving to a multi-PSP setup minimizes the risk of any single points of failure.
+Working with an orchestration platform moves the risk from one location to another.
 A primary reason for implementing payment routing rules is to safeguard against payment failure, account shutdown, or PSP outage.
 By dynamically routing payments, merchants try to reduce single-point-of-failure issues by giving payment optionality.
-But, should the orchestration provider have an outage, the routing rules, the connections, and the payment processing can all go down from a single outage.
+But, should the orchestration provider have an outage, the routing rules, the connections, and the payment processing can all go down.

 Unnecessary Features